 1. Ignoring The Numbers

 The numbers don’t lie.
 As a way to help you understand your audience.
 Most social media platforms offer analytic tools, including Instagram.
 You should monitor those statistics for better insight.
-Those stats will tell you what your audience enjoy, excited about, or dislikes.
+Those stats will tell you what your audience enjoys, excited about, or dislikes.

 2. Your Feed isn’t Shop-able